Illegal Immigrant Workers’ Rights: What You Need to Know

 Reporting Violations

 Workers can report violations to government agencies such as the EEOC, OSHA, and the Department of Labor.
-Confidentiality is often maintained to protect the complainant’s identity.
+These agencies often maintain confidentiality to protect the identity of the complainant, allowing workers to report abuses without fear of repercussions.

 Community Resources

-Numerous community organizations provide support and resources for undocumented workers, including legal advice, advocacy, and education about their rights.
+Numerous community organizations provide essential support and resources for undocumented workers, including legal advice, advocacy, and education about their rights.
+Engaging with these organizations can empower workers to stand up for themselves and seek justice.

 Legal Assistance for Illegal Immigrant Workers